Vedrana Rudan: Biography

-From 2010-15, she wrote about everyday themes on her very widely read blog called "How to Die Without Stress" ("Kako umrijeti bez stresa").
+From 2010 to 2015, she wrote about everyday themes on her very widely read blog called "How to Die Without Stress" ("Kako umrijeti bez stresa").
 She stopped writing her blog on 21 August 2015 as "all that we write about is hatred.
 I do not know anymore where we are, whether we are in 2015, 1991 or 1941.
 There is still an active hunt on Serbs going on all wrapped up in a struggle for the right of the Croatian nation.
 Right for what?
 Hunger, misery, loans?"
 Her last post "I Give Up" ("Odustajem") was read around 50,000 times.

-In 2017, she has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
+In 2017, she has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks, and Montenegrins.

 Literary career

 Having lost her journalism job, Rudan began writing fiction.
 Her first novel, Uho, grlo, nož, came out in 2002.
 A plotless monologue by an embittered and unhappily married woman, Tonka Babić, it was well-received for its feminist theme and strident, furious voice.
 Her second book, Ljubav na posljednji pogled (2003), was a powerful plaint against marital abuse, written from her own experience of her first marriage.
 Rudan explained that she wrote it as a catharsis, and to encourage other women in the same position, but added that the trauma experienced by an abused woman could hardly be cured by one book.

 By the time of her third book, Crnci u Firenci (2006), Rudan had established herself as a polemicist and controversial author.
 The alternating points of view of the narrators, all members of an extended Rijeka household, were a new development in the complexity of Rudan's work, and the linked monologues were compared to the film American Beauty.
 But while she was able to portray each of her narrators convincingly, there was little to distinguish between them.

 Rudan's next book, Kad je žena kurva, kad je muškarac peder (2008), was a compilation of columns originally published in the weekly Nacional.
 In them, she continued to deal with issues such as violence against women, machismo, imposed patterns of behaviour in traditional society, political corruption, and poverty.
 In 2014, the book was adapted for the stage as Kurva (Whore), directed by Zijah Sokolović, which was lauded as a mix of shocking, happy, tragic, bizarre and realistic tones, and captured Rudan's distinctive voice.

 In her 2010 book, Dabogda te majka rodila, she turned her attention to the fraught relationship between mothers and daughters.
 Once again, this book was based on her own experience.
 She and her mother were not always as close as they might have been; she felt guilt and anguish when her mother died; and felt daily that her mother was still watching and judging her and finding her wanting.